FAQs

 If my application is not accepted, can I reapply next year?
 Will I receive feedback on my application?

 If you are not accepted into the program, you may apply again the following year.
 We do not provide feedback on applications at this time, but we may in future years.
-Note that applicants who are not accepted into the program will be allowed to participate in HESP didactics upon request and approval by HESP leadership.

 Who would make the best mentor for this program?
 Can I have more than one mentor or change mentors?

 The best mentor is whoever you think is the best for you.
 It should ideally be somebody at your local institution who is committed to you, familiar with your project, and well equipped to foster your professional development.
-You may have more than one mentor if necessary, and we prefer you keep the same mentor throughout the program though we would also support a change in mentor if the need arises.
+You may have more than one mentor if necessary, and we prefer you keep the same mentor throughout the program, though we would also support a change in mentor if the need arises.

 What is the program timeline?

 HESP scholars are welcome to continue attending HESP didactics after their required time in the program has concluded.
-“Once a HESP scholar, always a HESP scholar.”
+“Once a HESP Scholar, always a HESP Scholar.”

 What are some of the professional development activities and how often are the meetings throughout the year?